fp-ts/core/docs/modules/Result.ts.md

 ## getFirstFailureSemigroup

-`Semigroup` returning the failure-most `Failure` value.
+`Semigroup` returning the left-most `Failure` value.
 If both operands are `Success`s then the inner values are combined using the provided `Semigroup`.

 ```